 Construction activities include the use of potentially hazardous waste.
 The contractors are expected to follow the manufacturer's recommendations for these products.
 There are also materials that are routinely used without recognition of the dangers.
-A SWPPP plan shall address these dangers as they apply to the environment.
+A construction plan shall address these dangers as they apply to the environment and requires that they are identified and located at all construction sites.

-1. Concrete Washouts present a danger to aquatic life by raising the pH level of water bodies as liquid from uncured concrete is high alkaline.
 The liquid from washing concrete chutes and similar maintenance activities shall be captured and properly disposed.

-Concrete washouts can be a proprietary product or an on-site fabricated system.
+Concrete and cementitious washouts can be a proprietary product or an on-site fabricated system.
 They shall be watertight.
 They shall be located such that runoff is not directed into them.